shelly-fossilian/shelly-fossilian/README.md

 > **I am not good at comforting someone, sure I can listen to your vents, but I am unable to comfort you.
 My presence is enough to comfort you. bear with me.**
 >
 > *If you suddenly say that you remember me, and I forget you.
 Bear with me, I have bad memory...*
+>
+> **Whisper me or ask me if you want to do a ship rp!
+I don't mind those, but I will try my best to do these ship rps!**

 ▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀